 City Commissioner Nick Abraham

-3. Madison Privatizes Chamber: By a 3–2 vote, the City Commission voted to end its subsidy for the Madison Chamber of Commerce.
-“It’s a private organization, serving only its paying members,” said Commissioner Nick Abraham.
-“Other Chambers get by without tax dollars, so can ours.”
-New commissioners Jerry Heckenliable and Mike McGowan supported the move; Commissioner Karen Lembcke and Mayor Gene Hexom voted no.”How can Madison businesses survive without government support?” asked an exasperated Hexom.
+3. Madison Privatizes Chamber: By a 3&ndash2 vote, the City Commission voted to end its subsidy for the Madison Chamber of Commerce.
+"It's a private organization, serving only its paying members," said Commissioner Nick Abraham.
+"Other Chambers get by without tax dollars, so can ours."
+New commissioners Jerry Heckenliable and Mike McGowan supported the move; Commissioner Karen Lembcke and Mayor Gene Hexom voted no."How can Madison businesses survive without government support?" asked an exasperated Hexom.

 Sharon Knowlton, Madison HS Principal